tedneward/Azgaarnoth/Conditions/Poisoned.md

 ### Truth Serum
 *(Ingested; uncommon)*

 A creature subjected to this poison must succeed on a DC 11 Constitution saving throw or become poisoned for 1 hour.
-The poisoned creature can't knowingly speak a lie, as if under the ef­fect of a [zone of truth](../Spells/zone-of-truth.md) spell.
+During that tie, the poisoned creature can't knowingly speak a lie, as if under the ef­fect of a [zone of truth](../Spells/zone-of-truth.md) spell.

 ### Vileseed Poison
 *(Ingested/Injury; rare)*